Cyanox62/pages/page.md

 ## Step 5?: It's Never as Easy as It Looks

-Unfortunately, saving this module isn't as easy as that due to the final layer of obfuscation.
+Unfortunately, saving this module isn't going to be that simple due to the final layer of obfuscation.
 This DLL is **self-unpacking**, meaning it contains compressed / encrypted data.
 When the module is loaded, it contains instructions to **dynamically unpack itself** into more instructions.

 To illustrate a quick example, here's how a section of memory changes after the unpacking: